benmarwick/rrtools/README.md

 To create a reproducible research compendium using the rrtools approach, follow these steps (in [RStudio](https://www.rstudio.com/products/rstudio/#Desktop), which we recommend, but is not required):

+#### 0. `setwd("base directory of your working environment")`

+-   this ensures that your new package will be created at the correct location

 #### 1. `rrtools::use_compendium("pkgname")`

 -   this uses `devtools::create()` to create a basic R package with the name `pkgname` (you should use a different one), and then, if you're using RStudio, opens the project.
 If you're not using RStudio, it sets the working directory to the `pkgname` directory.